 If you do get the manual, you’ll find that the instructions are quite easy to understand.

 With a few people to help and a ladder, it shouldn’t take you more than an hour to complete.

-We checked out the Gourock package, which does not come with the frames so the price and cost of shipping are much more affordable.
+We checked out the Fortress package, which does comes with the frames so the price is higher but shipping is free.

-Your total expenses for this thing may come to less than $300, although you will still need to set aside some other money for the frame.
+Your total expenses for this thing may come to more than $700, although you won’t need anything else.

-It uses #34 poly netting, although its look and texture looks a lot like nylon.
+It uses #42 weatherproof netting, although its look and texture looks a lot like nylon.